-Specific program requirements:
+Specific Ph.D. program requirements:

 A-exam (Qualifying) Exams: Comprehensive exams in probability and statistics are required for the Ph.D. degree.
-The exams cover master's level material and the conventional timeline is for rising second-year students to take the exam in August, typically before the beginning of the fall semester of the second year.
-Students with prior graduate education in statistics are encouraged to take the exams upon entering the program.
+The exams cover master's level material and the conventional timeline is for rising second-year students to take the exam in August, before the beginning of the fall semester of the second year.
+Students with prior graduate education in statistics are encouraged to take the exams upon entering the program, in August before the beginning of the first year.
 More information is given in Chapter 5.

-Course of Study: It is expected that the first year in the program will be spent mostly on courses, but by the end of year 2, students should be conducting significant research.
+General Course of Study: It is expected that the first year in the program will be spent mostly on courses, but by the end of year 2, students should be conducting significant research.
 By the end of the third year, successful students will have completed courses and started on full-time thesis research.

 Ph.D.
-Requirements: Ph.D. students are required to take 36 hours or 12 advisor approved non-thesis courses (most courses are worth 3 hours of credit).
+Course Requirements: Ph.D. students are required to take 36 hours or 12 advisor approved non-thesis courses (most courses are worth 3 hours of credit).
 Graduate level courses (500 and above) in STAT are categorized into two groups, A and B: Group A are basic applied, cross-listed, and master's level courses; Group B are more technically advanced than A courses and include advanced applied, methodological, and theoretical courses.

-Four of the 12 approved courses are specified and required to satisfy a core set of courses as given below.
+Core Courses: 4 of the 12 approved courses are specified and define a core set of courses as given below.